Collecting Memories

 The Widowhood Effect

-The widowhood effect is the increased risk of mortality after losing a spouse, especially in the months immediately following the loss.
+There is an increased risk of mortality after losing a spouse, especially in the months immediately following the loss.

 Before Losing a Spouse